How to bet on the Oilers: Connor McDavid props, totals and puck lines

 The team deemed as the underdog will be presented with a plus (+) symbol in front of its odds.
 You will see a minus (-) symbol for the favourite.

 Edmonton's status for any game will typically depend on its opponent and the location of the contest.
-The Oilers would likely be a heavy favourite in a home game against the Ottawa Senators and a smaller favourite when hosting the Calgary Flames, for example.
+The Oilers would likely be a heavy favourite in a home game against the Montreal Canadiens and a smaller favourite when hosting the Calgary Flames, for example.

 In a road game against the Toronto Maple Leafs, however, the Oilers will find themselves labelled as an underdog.